HK Guide ► Terminating an Employee and Severance Pay

 Other Restrictions on Termination

-If an employer is convicted of unlawfully terminating an employee by violating the restrictions below, it will face a fine of HK$100,000.
+If an employer is convicted of unlawfully terminating an employee by violating the restrictions below, they will face a fine of HK$100,000.

 Maternity Protection: Once confirmed pregnant by a medical professional, an employer may not terminate the employee until her maternity leave, if applicable, has ended.